Lorydima/NeonNote/README.md

 <img src="https://github.com/user-attachments/assets/58fb4c29-d5fc-46b7-9fb1-439ef416861a" alt="PyCalc_Pro_V1.1_README_Img" width="1200" height="400">
 You can access NeonNote Website from this link: <a href="https://lorydima.github.io/NeonNote/" target="_blank">NeonNote Website</a>

-# 💾Downolad NeoNote V1.0
+# 💾Downolad NeoNote V1.1
-For donwload NeonNote V1.0 follow this link, the software is only for Windows OS:
+For donwload NeonNote V1.1 follow this link, the software is only for Windows OS:
-<a href="https://github.com/Lorydima/NeonNote/releases/download/NeonNoteV1.0/NeoNote_V1.0_Windows.zip"  download>Download NeoNote V1.0</a>
+<a href="https://github.com/Lorydima/NeonNote/releases/download/NeonNoteV.1.1/NeonNote_V1.1_Windows.zip"  download>Download NeoNote V1.1</a>

+> [!WARNING]
-> ## ⚠️ For proper program execution, please read the notes below
+> **For proper program execution, please read the notes below**
->- **Using McAfee antivirus?**
+> - **Using an antivirus?**
-  It may block the program from running.
+>   It may block the program from running.
 To ensure safe execution, add the program to the *excluded files* list under the **Real-Time Scanning** settings.
->- **Important:**
+> - **Important:**
-  Although the EXE file is self-contained, **do not delete the `.json` or `.ico` or another tipe files** in the download folder — they are required for the program to function correctly.
+>   **Do not delete the `.json` or `.ico` or other file types** in the download folder they are required for the program to function correctly.

 Before you use the software please read the license at this link: <a href="https://github.com/Lorydima/NeonNote/blob/main/LICENSE.txt">License</a>

 # 🛠️Bug reports and issue
-I strive to make this project as reliable and robust as possible, but I acknowledge that bugs can happen.
-If you encounter any issues or identify bugs in the code, I encourage you to open an issue on GitHub.
-Your feedback is incredibly valuable and helps me improve the project.
+I do my best to keep this project stable and reliable, but bugs can still happen.
+If you spot any issues or errors, feel free to open a GitHub issue.
+Your feedback really helps me improve the project.

-Thank you for your contributions and for helping me make this project better!❤️
+Thanks for contributing and helping make this project better from *LDM Dev*❤️